-Nourish is a community initiative led by The Contemporary Craft Festival, Devon Guild of Craftsmen and The Cheese Shed.
+Nourish is a community initiative led by Craft Festival & The Cheese Shed.

 For further details and how you can get involved please email firstname.lastname@example.org